Amicable Aid: Perturbing Images to Improve Classification Performance: Universal amicable aid

-Will it be possible to improve the universal aid, i.e., to find amicable perturbations having large values of $\epsilon$ and showing good generalization performance on unseen images?
-Such improvement can be useful for some applications where the image-specific aid is not applicable but fixed universal amicable perturbations needs to be used (see Section \ref{sec: potential applications}).
-An idea to achieve this is illustrated in \figurename~\ref{fig: original vs modified illustration}.
-If we can make the decision boundaries perpendicular to the data manifold, more (correctly classified) images can leave the data manifold by a larger distance while they still remain inside their decision regions.
-To realize this, we employ the data modification method presented in \cite{Li2020DefenseAA}.
+Our idea to overcome the challenge is illustrated in Fig.~\ref{fig:original_vs_modified}.
+If we can make the decision boundaries perpendicular to the data manifold, a large number of (correctly classified) images can leave the data manifold by a large distance while they still remain inside their decision regions.
+To realize this, we adopt the data modification method presented in \cite{Li2020DefenseAA}.
 In this method, the data for model training are modified to contain noise in the normal direction of the data manifold by performing principal component analysis (PCA) and then adding noise, so that the model learns decision boundaries perpendicular to the data manifold.
-Algorithm \ref{alg: pca} summarizes the procedure of model training using the modified dataset by PCA.
+Algorithm \ref{alg:pca} summarizes the procedure of model training using the modified dataset by PCA.

+To examine the efficacy of the universal amicable aid, we form three sets of images, which are referred to as \texttt{correct}, \texttt{incorrect}, and \texttt{mix}, respectively. \texttt{correct} and \texttt{incorrect} consists of 1,000 images from the test set of CIFAR-100 that are originally classified correctly and incorrectly, respectively. \texttt{mix} is the union of \texttt{correct} and \texttt{incorrect}.
+Each of the three sets is used to find a universal amicable perturbation, respectively.
+Then, the found universal perturbations are applied to themselves to evaluate performance of the universal amicable perturbations.

-Figure \ref{fig: universal original vs pca (correctA)} shows the performance of the method for VGG16.
-Here, both hyperparameters $m$ and $c$ are set to 10, and $d$ vary among 500, 800, and 1000 (noted as PCA500, PCA800, and PCA1000 in the figure, respectively).
-Universal perturbations are found from \texttt{correctA} and tested on both \texttt{correctA} and \texttt{correctB}.
-It is clearly observed that the models trained with the modified images show higher accuracy than the original model, demonstrating the improvement in finding universal amicable perturbations.
+Fig.~\ref{fig:universal} shows the performance of our method for ResNet50 (similar trends are also obtained for VGG16 and MobileNetV2, which are omitted due to page limit).
+Here, both hyperparameters $m$ and $c$ are set to 10, and $d$ varies among 500, 800, and 1000 (noted as PCA500, PCA800, and PCA1000 in the figure, respectively).
+Other training hyperparameters are set as in Section~\ref{sec:amicable_aid}.
+Note that the default accuracy without aid is 100\%, 0\%, and 50\% for \texttt{correct}, \texttt{incorrect}, and \texttt{mix}, respectively.
+It is clearly observed that the models trained with the modified images show higher accuracy than the original model especially for large values of $\epsilon$, demonstrating the improvement by our method in finding universal amicable perturbations.